Jach/lgame/README.md

 becoming a sort of "kitchen sink" of features that can be useful for a lot of games.
 For instance, some A\* pathfinding code is included.
-Basically as I make my own games or game concepts, if I find myself needing something in more than one of them, it's likely to end up in lgame.
+Basically as I make my own games or game concepts, if I find myself needing something in more than one of them, it's likely to end up in lgame, or at least an example.

 A lot of code so far is very optimistic and doesn't bother with all the error checks recommended by SDL or in many cases done for you by cl-sdl's `sdl2:`